jmvuilla/jmvuilla.github.io/_posts/2020-09-13-Deep Learning for Coders with fastai & PyTorch.md

 ## The authors
 The two authors, Jeremy Howard and Sylvain Gugger, have very different backgrounds.
 * Jeremy has no formal technical education, but developed a strong AI hands-on experience working on a lot of projects (as a consultant, then running his own company).
-* Sylvain has a very solid formal mathematical and technical background (as a math teacher & author of several math textbooks, with less experience on software coding & machine learning.
+* Sylvain has a very solid formal mathematical and technical background (as a math teacher & author of several math textbooks), with less experience on software coding & machine learning.

 These different backgrounds seem appealing for a book on AI, where both software & math knowledge need to be combined.
 Hopefully, the rest of the book will demonstrate the power of this combination of talents!